djaus2/DNETCoreGPIO/DNETCoreGPIO/docs/README.md

 ***This is based upon the GitHUb Repository: [dotnet/iot](https://github.com/dotnet/iot)<br>
 Whereas the samples therein (from which this is taken, and extended) use library sources in that repository, this uses the associated Nuget packages.***

+**New Feature:** Can change GPIO mappings as second parameter. eg "17,4,26,22,27,17,19", which is the current settings.
+_Which map to **led,button,dht22,motoren, motorfwd,motorrev,relay** respectively._

 ## Parameters